The Tyranny of Dreams

 *

-Processional narratives display a kind of momentum, or perpetuance we might call it, in that they persist in their organization until subjected to an interaction that changes that perpetuance; just as in Newton's first law by which a physical object continues its motion (or lack thereof) unchanged until compelled to do so by the application of an interactive force.
-Indeed, it is difficult to shift a processional narrative by a non-interactive influence such as reason - a physical or monetary force is needed.
+Processional narratives display a kind of momentum, or perpetuance we might call it, in that they persist in their organization until they encounter an interaction that changes that perpetuance; just as in Newton's first law by which a physical object continues its motion (or lack thereof) unchanged until compelled to do so by the application of an interactive force.
+Indeed, it is difficult to shift a processional narrative by a non-interactive influence such as reason - a physical or economic force is needed.
 Connective narratives do not display anything like perpetuance since they are so easily disturbed.

 *